hireshBrem/agent-challenge/ENV_SETUP.md

 2. Add your OpenAI API key (required for voice features)

+3. Add your GitHub Personal Access Token (required for GitHub MCP tools)

-3. Adjust other settings as needed for your deployment
+4. Adjust other settings as needed for your deployment

 ## Getting OpenAI API Key